josehernandezsc/COVID19Net/README.md

 The final model parameters dictionary will be made available soon.

-For instructions on dataset loading please refer to https://github.com/UCSD-AI4H/COVID-CT
+For instructions on dataset handling and loading please refer to https://github.com/UCSD-AI4H/COVID-CT